An Investigation of Multi-feature Extraction and Super-resolution with Fast Microphone Arrays: Response Time Analysis

 \subsection{Response Time Analysis Results}

 We find the average response time of the sensor to range from 2.6 - 5.1 ms across the conditions studied (Tab. \ref{tab:responsetime}).
-The response shows intuitive trends as we vary velocity and distance.
-Response time decreases with increasing velocity, especially going from 10 to 55 mm/s.
-Likewise, as the tap moves further away from the microphone, response time also decreases.
-At the 6 mm and 10 mm/s condition, the contacts were not detected using our microphone contact heuristic.
+As one would expect, the response time tends to increase as the tap moves further from the microphone.
+At the (6 mm, 10 mm/s) condition, the contacts were not detected using our microphone contact heuristic.
 That said, these responses have signal changes noticeable to the naked eye, but they are small relative to the other responses and come as far as 200 ms after initial contact, making them impractical to use in realtime.

 A 3 ms response correlates to a response above 330 Hz -- faster than many static sensor arrays.
 However, the microphone has a reported sensitivity limit of 10 kHz and we sample the system at 2300 Hz, putting the Nyquist frequency at 1150 Hz – far higher than our measured response time.
 We therefore attribute the limiting factor of the response time to the latency introduced by the elastomer.